 Lowering your swimming pool’s water level can be an important part of protecting your pool and its equipment while the pool is closed down for the winter.
 To prepare for winter closing, drain your pool so the water level is 4″ below the pool’s wall skimmer.

 The process of building an inground swimming pool in your backyard involves a lot of decision making.
 You’ll have to decide on a budget, design and a location for your new pool.
 One of the most important decisions that will have to be made is the company that you choose to install your swimming pool.
+Before signing any contracts, it’s crucial that you ask the right questions so that you're confident in your final decision.
+While it may seem that you’re putting a potential builder in the hot seat, the answers to these questions can reveal major red flags.
+You will thank yourself later when you’re floating around and relaxing in your new pool.

 In order to ensure that you have a clean and healthy swimming pool you are going to have to channel your inner scientist and experiment with the chemicals in your pool.
 Maintaining a balanced pool can be the most confusing and frustrating part of pool ownership, especially if you don’t have much of a background with chemistry.